jackmoore/autosize/readme.md

 ## Changelog

+### v1.16.10 - 2013/5/30
+* Dropped scrollHeight for scrollTop.
+This fixed a height problem relating to padding.
+(Fixes #70)
+* Re-added workaround to get Chrome to reflow text after hiding overflow.

 ### v1.16.9 - 2013/5/20
 * Reverted change from 1.16.8 as it caused an issue in IE8.
 (Fixes #69)